Classics-Craftworks/Classics-Dye-Tweaks/README.md

 A lightweight Minecraft resource pack that tweaks 1.21.9's new dye textures and backports them to older versions of the game.

 > [!TIP]
-> Looking for some music disc texture tweaks?
-Check out [Classic's Disc Tweaks](https://modrinth.com/resourcepack/classics-disc-tweaks)!
+> Looking for more small tweaks?
+> Try [Classic's Disc Tweaks](https://modrinth.com/resourcepack/classics-disc-tweaks) for subtly widened music discs,
+> or check out [Classic's Lantern Tweaks](https://modrinth.com/resourcepack/classics-lantern-tweaks) for improved lantern textures!

 ## Downloads